I am John Self. Welcome to SelfPerspective, a weekly podcast with information and insight on career management.

 Even corporations and their advertising agencies rely on stories to sell ideas or products.

 And there is a reason storytelling is such an important and powerful tool.
-Research tells us that a good story connects the story teller and the listener in a dramatic way.
+Research tells us that a good story connects the storyteller and the listener in a dramatic way.
 The listeners are more likely to remember the message when it is wrapped in a story well told.
+In some cases, these stories are turned into TV shows/ films with the use of film companies in London, New York, California, etc. helping them get adapted onto the screen.

 Think for a minute about your middle and high school days and the study of history.
 Most students hate history – the study – OK, the memorization – of names, dates, events, and outcomes until they encounter a teacher who teaches history as a compelling story.
 When that day comes, most students fall in love with the subject.